Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

-An exemplary quasi-CVT optimization is shown in Fig.~\ref{fig:optimization}d followed by a parameter sweep step in Fig.~\ref{fig:optimization}e.
-This simulation uses 240 $\times$ 160 sensor pixels with a pixel pitch of 3.45 $\mu$m.
-The distance is 2 mm from the optical plane to the sensor plane.
+An exemplary quasi-CVT optimization is shown in Fig.~\ref{fig:optimization}a followed by a parameter sweep step in Fig.~\ref{fig:optimization}b.
+This simulation uses 240~$\times$~160 sensor pixels with a pixel pitch of 3.45~$\mu$m.
+The distance is 2~mm from the optical plane to the sensor plane.
 The quasi-CVT optimization is initialized by a random set of points as the center locations of the base Fresnel phase (green dots).
 The green edges mark the individual apertures.
 As the optimization evolves, the Voronoi-Fresnel cells tend to scatter uniformly in the design space, while a certain degree of irregularity of the apertures is maintained.
 When the optimization converges, an optimal phase profile is achieved.
-The best Voronoi-Fresnel phase profiles and MTFv values at iterations \#1, \#10, and \#100 are shown in Fig.~\ref{fig:optimization}d.
-See \change{Supplementary Movie 1} for an animation of the optimization process.
-After repeating the quasi-CVT step for different $K$ values, the MTFv can be plotted against $K$, and a polynomial curve is fitted to the data.
-The maximum MTFv is found to occur when $K = 23$ in this example.
-Finally the optimal Voronoi-Fresnel phase is selected from the results in the best case of $K$.
+See \tocheck{Visualization 1} for an animation of the optimization process. \change{To account for the random initialization effects, for each $K$ we run the quasi-CVT steps 100 times with different initializations, and take the mean value as the resulting MTFv.
+We take the standard deviation among the 100 runs as the uncertainty (Fig.~\ref{fig:optimization}b).
+After repeating optimization for different $K$ values in the same manner, the mean MTFv can be plotted against $K$, and a polynomial curve is fitted to the data.} The maximum MTFv is found to occur when $K = 23$ in this example.
+The corresponding Voronoi-Fresnel phase is selected as the final result.